Donearm/Quotes/quotes.md

 > using you.
 Interested only in your, uh, attributes.
 All they want from
 > you is sex.
 No commitment, no loyalty even.
 They are happy taking turns
 > with you, taking no accounts of your feelings, your sensitive nature.
 > They probably don't even want to cuddle afterwards or make small talk, right?"
 > Ublala nodded.
 > "And all that is making you miserable?"
 > He nodded again.
 > "Ublala!
 Don't you understand?
 You're in a man's paradise!
 What all the
 > rest of us can only dream about!"
 > "But I want something more!"
 > "No!
 You don't!
 Trust me."
 #### pgg 359-360 "Midnight Tides", Steven Erikson

 > If it happens once, it's a bug.
 > If it happens twice, it's a feature.
 > If it happens more than twice, it's a design philosophy.
+#### Anonymous

 > Women are nothing but a mass of contradictions surrounded by deadly
 > pitfalls.
 Approach at your own risk.
 Better yet, approach not at all.